igsr/1000Genomes_data_indexes/README_populations.md

          BEB	Bengali                 Bengali in Bangladesh
          STU	Sri Lankan              Sri Lankan Tamil in the UK ITU	Indian                  Indian Telugu in the UK

+Should you have any queries, please contact info@1000genomes.org.